Cebu. My only beef with you is you tend to send me home 10 lbs heavier. You’re impossible.

 Speaking of skin, their lechon skin is unbelievably crispy and packed with flavor.
 It’s something you can never get enough of.
 And the fact that the meat is also tender and succulent and flavorful in its own right is just crazy.
 It’s crazy good pig.

-Please visit The Food Scout for drool-worthy photos and reviews on Rico’s lechon and other fare.
-This is one of those classic dining moments when you can’t be bothered to take any food photos due to greasy fingers (or licking of said greasy fingers).
+By the way, this is one of those classic dining moments when you can’t be bothered to take any food photos due to greasy fingers (or licking of said greasy fingers).
 Sorry, busy eating!

 Food tends to be truly good if it’s able to drive our daughter nuts.
 Conching’s native chicken barbecue joins her exclusive roster of favorites (and ours too)!